MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 - The business process flow is used from a Power Apps app.
 - The Power Apps app is enabled for offline use.
-- The business process flow has a single entity.
+- The business process flow has a single table.

 Specifically, the three commands that are available for a business process flow when the Power Apps app is offline are: